AdobeDocs/audience-manager.es-ES/help/using/dil/dil-use-cases.md

 **Muestra de código de motor de búsqueda no listada**

-In this case, let&#39;s assume that a user searched for the term &quot;homes&quot; from `dogpile.com`.
+In this case, let's assume that a user searched for the term "homes" from `dogpile.com`.
 Because [!DNL Dogpile] is not supported by default, you can configure DIL to recognize this search engine and return the search terms to Audience Manager.
 Su código podría tener un aspecto similar al siguiente:

 <pre class="java"><code>var adobe_ dil = DIL. create ({partner: "<i>partner name</i>"});
 var search_ referrer = DIL. tools. getsearchreferrer (document. referrer, {